2023 Calaveras County Grape Stomp Competition

-It’s the grape harvest season in California, and along with it comes activities like grape stomping and of course, wine tasting.
-But did you know that California’s oldest and largest grape stomping event isn’t in Napa, Sonoma or even Mendocino.
-And no, it’s not held in other leading wine regions like Santa Barbara, Paso Robles or San Luis Obispo.
+It’s the grape harvest season in California, and along with it comes activities like grape stomping and, of course, wine tasting.
+But did you know California’s oldest and largest grape stomping event isn’t in Napa, Sonoma, or Mendocino?
+And no, it’s not held in other leading wine regions like Santa Barbara, Paso Robles, or San Luis Obispo.
 Instead, the largest is further east into the Gold Country in Calaveras County.
-What’s more, it’s happening next weekend, allowing you just enough time to make plans to attend this year’s Calaveras Grape Stomp on October 7 in Murphys.
+What’s more, it’s happening next weekend, allowing you enough time to plan to attend this year’s Calaveras Grape Stomp on October 7 in Murphys.

 About the 2023 Calaveras Grape Stomp